Massachusetts Stabilized Construction Entrance

 Massachusetts State Standards and NPDES Permits

-2017 CGP Construction General Permit
+2017 Massachusetts Construction General Permit (CGP)

-MassDEP Stone Stabilized Pad Construction Entrance
+MassDEP Standard: Stone-Stabilized Construction Entrance

 A temporary stone stabilized pad is located at points of vehicular ingress and egress to reduce the mud and sediment displacement.
 This technique is effective when all vehicle traffic is restricted to stabilized entrances.
 The MassDEP Erosion and Sediment Control Practices Guide provides a description of a standard stone stabilized pad construction entrance.